“The better you use yourself, the better you will play.”

 As you view these photos, keep in mind that, unlike static images, music making is dynamic.

-One strategy to gauge your movement habits: video-record yourself playing or singing some scales and excerpts, and then evaluate your self-use, perhaps with the aid of a teacher.
+One highly effective strategy to gauge your movement habits is to video-record yourself performing a some excerpts, and then evaluate your self-use in your recordings, perhaps with the aid of teachers or fellow musicians.

 Related posts can be found in the Injury Prevention category.